-U.S. military retirees and their dependents living in the province of Cádiz can obtain a 1-year pass to access Rota Naval Base (retirees and dependents living outside of Cádiz or visiting Spain can obtain daily passes at the gates).
+U.S. military retirees and their dependents living in the province of Cádiz can obtain a 1-year pass to access Rota Naval Base (retirees and dependents living outside of Cádiz or visiting Spain can obtain short-term passes at the gates).
 To obtain the annual pass, you must bring your military ID card and either your TIE or your Solicitud (application) for your TIE to the base security office.

 Retirees and their dependents can use the following services and facilities on Rota Naval Base:

 - Medical care at Rota Naval Hospital on a space-available basis.

 - All eateries on the base (including the dining facility for Sunday brunch and special holiday meals).